 Our collective memories of geometry classes gone by might be a bit cloudy now, but interesting shapes in a design plan are altogether au courant.
 So let’s make Natural Stone Geometric Shapes the topic for today.

-Our Cellini Mosaic Collection is featured in this post for the obvious geometric reason.
+Our Cellini Mosaic Collection is featured in this post for obvious geometric reasons.
 But first, let’s have a bit of background to consider.
-“Mannerism”, which is taken from the Italian term “maniera,” was a style of sculpture and painting that rose in Florence and Rome in the very early parts of the 1500’s.
+“Mannerism”, which is taken from the Italian term “maniera,” was a style of sculpture and painting that rose in Florence and Rome in the very early parts of the 1500s.
 Benvenuto Cellini, for which our collection is named, was a prominent Mannerist sculpture of the period.
 Of note, the sculptor is perhaps best known for his rollicking autobiography that is still in print.

 More subtly, this collection aspires to a simple but broad range of compelling geometrically inspired mosaics that include both marble and limestone.
 This patterning inherently draws the eye and makes any space a bit more intriguing.

-It’s summer now and the “living is easy.”
+It’s summer now and “living is easy.”
 At least that is what the old tune says.
 So take it “easy” and thanks for reading.